narang99/narang99.github.io/_posts/2025-03-22-monorepo-bazel-jenkins.md

 - IDE integration: Bazel python IDE integration is really hard to get right (there is no way to automatically do this with built-in rules satisfactorily).
 IDEs also have recently started providing support for monorepos.
   - Intellisense (LSP and DAP integration) itself needs to support monorepos explicitly.
 The problem is in detecting your package boundaries and being able to provide different rules per package.

-In the recent years, Microsoft has been spending some time to make the monorepo experience work better in their tooling (Windows OS is a monorepo) with [git speedups](https://github.com/microsoft/git) and [Multi-root workspaces in VSCode](https://code.visualstudio.com/docs/editor/workspaces/multi-root-workspaces).
-These changes have been a god-send for local development (although I still haven't found something useful with `neovim`).
+<aside>In the recent years, Microsoft has been spending some time to make the monorepo experience work better in their tooling (Windows OS is a monorepo) with <a href="https://github.com/microsoft/git">git speedups</a> and <a href="https://code.visualstudio.com/docs/editor/workspaces/multi-root-workspaces">Multi-root workspaces in VSCode</a>.
+These changes have been a god-send for local development (although I still haven't found something useful with neovim).</aside>

 # The CI problem